GJHinchliffe/land-management/brainstorming.md

 + Common Rush
 + Poaching

+Once these issues have been addressed to a sufficient level the wildflower meadow could be developed.
+This would then provide a food source which would be grazed and harvested to feed to animals during the winter months.
+For the meadow and pasture to fulfill this purpose, serious thought would have to be given to the grazing cycle, ensuring that the wildflower seeds have sufficient time to flower and produce seed before they are eaten or mown.
+Possible cycles are proposed in the [Magnificent Meadows document](magnificnet-meadows--hay_meadow_and_pasture_management.pdf), however they do not address the issue of animal storage and food supply during the growing periods.
+One possible way of managing this predicament is with mob grazing.
+#### Mob Grazing

 ### Nature Borders
 In order to improve the variety of the ecosystem some consideration has been given to creating a 'nature border' around the field.
 The various ways such a border could be achieved are outlined below
 #### Fencing